KSR 4340 - Principles of Exercise Physiology – 3 credits

 (3-0-3) A study of the acute and chronic effects of exercise and physical activity on the function and structure of the human body.

-KSR 4440 - Physical Fitness Appraisal and Performance Assessment – 3 credits
+KSR 4440 - Physical Fitness Assessment and Evaluation – 3 credits

 (2-2-3) A study of the basic scientific components of fitness and measurement of different indices of physical fitness common to corporate, clinical, and laboratory settings.
 Course restricted to Kinesiology, Sport, and Recreation majors.

-KSR 4450 - Exercise Prescription for General and Special Populations – 3 credits
+KSR 4450 - Exercise Prescription for Apparently Healthy and Special Populations – 4 credits

 (2-2-3) The application of exercise science principles to the design and implementation of exercise programs for general and special populations.
 Course restricted to Exercise Science majors.